kimai/kimai/var/docs/permissions.md

 ## Existing permissions

+The permission-names were chosen to be self-explanatory.
+In the hope that it worked, here is the full list of existing permissions:

 | Permission name | Set name | Description |
 |---|---|---|
 | view_activity | ACTIVITIES  | -  |